dftbplus/skpar/docs/source/develop.rst

 Parallelisation
 ----------------------------------------------------------------------
-The calculations done within SKOPT consume negligible time in comparison to the evaluation of the model.
+The calculations done within SKPAR consume negligible time in comparison to the evaluation of the model.
 The executables embodying the model are computationally very intense but are typically parallelised.